mo-johnmo/documentation-example/doc/index.rst

 John's helpful Sphinx -> GitHub pages example
 =============================================
-Deployment #5.
-Build to  ./_site.
+Deployment #6.
 Trigger on Push from Branch 243b.
+Test doc build to other dir and upload from there. #1

 .. toctree::
    :maxdepth: 3